Latest news

 The Matrix panel

 We have a main panel of nineteen business and academic leaders, supported by a small secretariat team based in the Department for the Economy.
-The Chair of the panel is Robert Hill and the Deputy Chair is Mary McKenna.
+The Chair of the panel is Robert Hill.

 What Matrix does